 "It's been a blast, I have two older daughters.
 They both played sports and now have families of their own," he said.

-Morrow is still a pro scout for the Islanders and KCTV5's Brad Stephens asked him about the rumors from a few weeks ago about New York moving its team to the Sprint Center.
+Morrow is still a pro scout for the Islanders and KCTV5's Brad Stephens asked him about the rumors about New York moving its team to the Sprint Center.
 Morrow said that rumor isn't going to become a reality, but he did say KC is at the top of the list of cities that could get an NHL team.